QFPay/docs/docs/02-in-store/04-pos-api/02-ECR.md

 payment_timeout :
-        （1）、When set payment_timeout in card payment ，this time is the max time waiting for using card （2）、For other payment payment_timeout，this field is the max time for that transaction type int，value greater than 0
+        （1）、When set payment_timeout in card payment ，this time is the max time waiting for using card （2）、For other payment payment_timeout，this field is the max time for that transaction （3）、For PayMe, the payment_timeout value cannot be greater than 120 seconds type int，value greater than 0

 scan_type:specific scan method